 Dual Citizenship Papers Ready!

 Our dual citizenship papers for Italy are ready!
 I have picked up the binder of information from our lawyer, Roberta that we are taking to California on Monday.
 Again, we are meeting with the Italian Consulate for dual citizenship through my grandfather.
+When you talk about obtaining citizenship through family it is called Jus Sanguinis (JS).

 This process has taken us about 3+ years which is expected, per Roberta, for this type of process.
 Here is a list of what we are bringing: